thenativeweb/roboter/README.md

 };
 ```

-The npm-package-json-lint analyses only affects the `package.json` file in the root of your project.
+The npm-package-json-lint analysis only affects the `package.json` file in the root of your project.
 It is currently not possible to analyse package files in other locations.

-To adjust the rules to be used, add an [`.npmpackagejsonlintrc.json`]() file to the root directory of your module or application.
-You may [extend](https://npmpackagejsonlint.org/docs/en/configuration#how-to-use-a-shared-config-module) the `npm-package-json-lint-config-tnw/app.json` config, the `npm-package-json-lint-config-tnw/lib.json` config or any config you have made yourself.
+To adjust the rules to be used, add an [`.npmpackagejsonlintrc.json`](https://npmpackagejsonlint.org/docs/en/rcfile-example) file to the root directory of your module or application.
+You may [extend](https://npmpackagejsonlint.org/docs/en/configuration#how-to-use-a-shared-config-module) the `npm-package-json-lint-config-tnw/app.json` configuration, the `npm-package-json-lint-config-tnw/lib.json` configuration or any configuration you have made yourself.

 ## The `build` task